biom8er/phymes/CONTRIBUTING.md

 cargo test --doc
 ```

 You can find up-to-date information on the current CI tests in [.github/workflows](https://github.com/biom8er/phymes/tree/main/.github/workflows).
 The phymes-server, phymes-core, and phymes-agents crates have unit tests.
-Please note that many of the tests in the phymes-ai and phymes-agent crates do not run on the CPU due to the amount of time that it takes to run them.
-To run all tests in the phymes-ai and phymes-agents crates, either enable GPU acceleration with Candle using `--features wsl,gpu,candle` feature flag, or with OpenAI API local/remote token services using `--feature wsl,openai_api` or `--feature wsl,gpu,openai_api` feature flags depending upon GPU availability.
+Please note that many of the tests in the phymes-ml and phymes-agent crates do not run on the CPU due to the amount of time that it takes to run them.
+To run all tests in the phymes-ml and phymes-agents crates, either enable GPU acceleration with Candle using `--features wsl,gpu,candle` feature flag, or with OpenAI API local/remote token services using `--feature wsl,openai_api` or `--feature wsl,gpu,openai_api` feature flags depending upon GPU availability.

 ```bash
 # run tests for the phymes-core crate